nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster-architecture.md

 How can we figure out what the architecture looks like?
 Well, in the [**A Lap Around SQL Server 2019 Big Data Cluster: Background & Technology**][1] post, we discussed k8s pods and how we could get information about the pod by executing some `kubectl` commands.

-So let us go back to the pod we looked at briefly in the last post: `master-0`, and see if we can get some information from it which will help us in getting insight into the architecture of a BDC.
+So let us go back to the pod we looked at briefly in the last post: `master-0`, which is the pod containing the SQL Server master instance.
+We look at that pod to see if we can get some information from it, which will help us in gaining insight into the architecture of a BDC.
 The code we use looks like so:

 ``` bash
 kubectl get pods master-0 -n sqlbdc-cluster -o JSON